 Broaden, narrow, or relate to your topic

-Also think about:
+Also, think about:

-Who might already have the information.
+Who might have that information?

-Where the information might exist.
+Where the information might exist?

 Where do professional librarians start their research?
 With the background.

 Before all else, get a basic understanding of the main issues, components, developments, and terminology related to your area of interest by scanning encyclopedia articles, FAQs, and explanatory text in news sources.

 Look for what sparks your interest, especially if it relates to your life.